Kanboard Documentation

 TypeDescription

-Local UserUser that stores his password in Kanboard’s database
+Local UserUser whose password is stored in Kanboard’s database

-Remote UserUser credentials are managed by another system (Example: LDAP server)
+Remote UserUser credentials are managed by another system (e.g., LDAP server)

 Examples of remote users: